carpentries/instructor-training/_extras/checkout.md

 In order for your contribution to count for checkout, it needs to be added to your Carpentries record on our AMY database.

-For this checkout task, please log in to your [AMY profile](https://docs.carpentries.org/topic_folders/for_instructors/current_instructors.html#accessing-and-updating-your-instructor-profile) and select “Training progress” at the top of the screen.
-You can now enter in a link to your lesson contribution.
-This will be evaluated in 7-10 days.
-If you are having trouble logging into AMY, you may contact  [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) and we will help you log in.
+For this checkout task, please:
+1. log in to your [AMY profile](https://docs.carpentries.org/topic_folders/for_instructors/current_instructors.html#accessing-and-updating-your-instructor-profile).
+If you are unable to login to AMY, please see below.
+1. Once you have logged in, select “Training progress” at the top of the screen.
+1. Enter in a link to your lesson contribution.
+1. Your contribution should be evaluated in 7-10 days.
+We suggest checking back to ensure that your contribution was accepted.

+If you have difficulty submitting your lesson contribution in AMY, please email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) -- we would like to know about your problem and can help to get you logged in.
+However, if you would like to submit your contribution before you receive a response from us, you can use [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform) as an alternative.

 You can track your progress by [logging into AMY here](https://amy.carpentries.org).